-IRSHAD SALIM — Back in November 2018 I correlated the going on’s with angry Beethoven’s 5th Symphony — it remains one of the best-known compositions, and one of the most frequently played violinistic expression of 19th Century Europe — when anger management was not a psychiatric payslip.
+IRSHAD SALIM — Back in November 2018, I correlated the going on’s with angry Beethoven’s 5th Symphony — it remains one of the best-known compositions, and one of the most frequently played violinistic expression of 19th Century Europe — when anger management was not a psychiatric pay slip.

-I question why the line isn’t straight or is broken, etc. but ‘we’ all are the line rider, so I must focus on my strength and belief, not on weaknesses and perceptions, and scout a path of least resistance.
+I question why the line isn’t straight or is broken, etc. but ‘WE’ all are the line rider, so I must focus on my strength and belief, not on weaknesses and perceptions, and scout a path of least resistance.

-‘We’ (the 10 to 11% and of non-youth group, rest are children) must stop thinking for ourselves and give a thought.
+‘WE’ (the 10 to 11% and of non-youth group, rest are children) must stop thinking for ourselves and give a thought.
 And that includes me.

-We can’t doodle chaos.
-It will affect our future generation (64% of us).
+WE can’t doodle chaos.
+It will affect OUR future generation (64% of us).

 The writer is an Islamabad-based consultant and analyst.